Robin Olsen: Loan to Everton

 Olsen joined Premier League club Everton on a season-long loan on 5 October 2020.

 He played his first game for Everton on 1 November, away from home in the league against Newcastle United, in place of Jordan Pickford who had played 120 consecutive league games prior to that fixture.
 Everton lost the game 2–1.

 Olsen played his second game for Everton on 16 December 2020, away from home in the league against Leicester City.
 Everton won the game 0–2 with Olsen keeping a clean sheet.
 Olsen also kept a clean sheet in his last game for Everton against Brighton & Hove Albion 12 April 2021.
 The goalkeeper impressed on the occasions he stepped into the side in place of Jordan Pickford.
 Despite Carlo Ancelotti's initial desire to bring the 31-year-old to Goodison Park on a permanent basis, the surprise exit of the Italian in the summer seemingly scuppered any hope of that taking place.
 While Everton instead brought both Asmir Begovic and Andy Lonergan to Merseyside to provide back-up to Pickford, Olsen opted to move to Sheffield United on loan.

 Loan to Sheffield United

 On 31 August 2021, Olsen joined Championship side Sheffield United.
 He made his debut on 14 September 2021, in a 2–2 draw against Preston North End.
 Olsen picked up an injury while on international duty in mid-November and did not play after that.

 Loan to Aston Villa

-On 18 January 2022, Olsen was recalled from his Sheffield United loan, in order to join Aston Villa on loan for the remainder of the 2021–22 season.
+On 18 January 2022, Olsen was recalled from his Sheffield United loan, to join Aston Villa on loan for the remainder of the 2021–22 season.